Netabolics/.github/profile/README.md

 # AI-Driven Biosimulation for Drug Discovery

-## We're on a mission to reverse cancer
+## We're on a mission to reverse cancer!

 Netabolics is a biotech company developing a platform for combinational drug repurposing in **precision oncology**.